We need to rethink whether arbitrary levies that effectively double fuel prices improve public welfare.

 There are four policy options.
 First, to hedge against future price rises.
 This is unfortunately costly, both in terms of capacity to hold and to store petroleum products, and because the cost of financial hedging instruments is high — precisely because oil prices are a random walk!
 Second, to tax when prices are low, save a part of the proceeds, and use these to balance the fiscal books and reduce taxes when prices rise.
 This is difficult to do in India where the central government has expensive development obligations, but is also in a long term fiscally constrained situation.
 Third, tax petroleum products, especially luxuries, so that consumption falls, and aggregate purchasing power is maintained by changing consumption patterns.
 This takes time and requires cooperation of the elites, which is not forthcoming.
 As long as automobile and FMCG sales growth is considered a leading indicator of economic health, this is off the table.
 Fourth, subsidise oil prices/reduce taxation of petroleum products until prices fall.

-The first three options all have a positive impact in ameliorating the impact of rising oil prices on the The fourth has a negative impact as it leaves demand for petroleum products unchanged even as prices rise.
+The first three options all have a positive impact in ameliorating the impact of rising oil prices on the BoP.
+The fourth has a negative impact as it leaves demand for petroleum products unchanged even as prices rise.
 Even the expectation that such an intervention will happen (reasonable considering India’s past record on petroleum subsidy), means that the value of oil imports continues to rise as prices rise.
 Clearly, this is undesirable.

 Based on the above reasoning, my professional view is that the pressure on government to intervene to moderate domestic oil prices is unwarranted and not in the public interest.
 But I understand that government may be politically compelled to contemplate the undesirable fourth option.
 If this is inevitable, then I recommend that government announces a time- and price-bound policy intervention.
 Thus, government could commit to maintain oil prices at or below a specified level, until a specified future date.
 This would be an explicitly limited intervention, and would promote economy of consumption and temper expectations, as consumers and markets use the transition space to adjust to a higher oil price future.
 This would minimise fiscal costs, moderate the skittish reactions of our immature bond markets, and silence the garrulity of commentators pandering to middle-class sentiments in the name of the common man.
 The government could introduce simultaneous measures to protect the poor and vulnerable through income support using the Direct Benefit Transfer (DBT) modality (which can be done even if price subsidies / tax cuts are not executed).